The history behind the familiar: Redfern Avenue was opened in 1901 with land ceded from the Grey Nuns

 This allowed the extension on Kensington Avenue to St. Catherine Street…

 “… and the opening of a street parallel thereto and to the east thereof, at a width of sixty-six feet… (today’s Redfern Avenue).”

 Others that owned property also ceded their land to the City to allow the new streets to run parallel to each other.

 “… that the town accept a cession from the other proprietors of land required for such new streets… to wit, sale and cession from Robert MacKay, sale and cession from Alexander C. Hutchinson, sale and cession from James J. Jackson, sale and cession from John R. Coward et al., sale and cession from the Grey Nuns.”

 The next year, the City named the street Redfern Avenue.

 “… the street recently acquired by the Town and about to be opened… is hereby named ‘Redfern Avenue’… ”

 – July 7, 1902

-At this point, one wonders who or what does Redfern honour?
-Most people would guess something British; the answer, however, is James Henry Redfern, Mayor of Westmount from 1894-1895.
+At this point, one wonders who or what does Redfern honour, and most people would guess something British.
+The answer, however, is James Henry Redfern, Mayor of Westmount from 1894-1895.
 (The surname originates from the village of Redfern near Rochdale England.)

 – July 10, 1902